mikke89/RmlUiDoc/pages/cpp_manual/rcss.md

                                                           bool forces_layout = false);
 ```

-The `RegisterProperty()` function takes the name of the new property, the default value of the property (the value of the property on an element if it has not been set on that element), and a boolean value indicating whether the property is inherited.
-If this is set to true, if an element does not have the property set on it then it will inherit it's parent value for the property instead of using the default value.
-If the last variable, forces_layout, is set to `true`, then any change in the property will force the element to be re-laid out.
-For custom properties this should generally be left as false, as only the built-in properties will affect layout.
+The `RegisterProperty()` function takes the name of the new property, the default value of the property (the value of the property on an element if it has not been set on that element), and a boolean value indicating whether the property is `inherited`.
+If this is set to `true`, if an element does not have the property set on it then it will inherit it's parent value for the property instead of using the default value.
+If the last variable, `forces_layout`, is set to `true`, then any change in the property will force the element to be re-laid out.
+For custom properties this should generally be left as `false`, as only the built-in properties will affect layout.

 So, for example, if we wanted to define a new property for storing the sound an element makes when it is clicked, we'd call this soon after the {{page.lib_name}} was initialised: